 Gender & Sexual Minorities Rights

-Since its inception in 1998 VISION has been consistently working on Gender & Sexual Minorities issues in Pakistan which has resulted in but is not limited to various international presentations and workshops.
+Since 1998 when it was formed, VISION has been consistently working on Gender & Sexual Minorities issues in Pakistan, which has led to many international collaborations, projects, workshops and more.

-To achieve its goal VISION relies heavily on scientific research-based processes and approaches to develop tools, materials and strategies that can effectively serve the best interest of vulnerable and marginalized communities of Pakistan.
-(See the resource page)
+VISION relies heavily on scientific research-based processes and approaches to develop tools, materials and strategies that can effectively serve the best interest of vulnerable and marginalized communities of Pakistan.
+(See the resources page)

 In early 2000 VISION was invited to become a member of ‘Center for Sexual and Bodily Rights (CSBR) in Muslim Societies’.
 Currently VISION is on the advisory board of CSBR based in Indonesia.

-VISION’s work has been acknowledged by Ashoka fellowship and one of its co-founding members is an Ashoka fellow.
-In 2015 the Acumen fellowship in Pakistan selected the same member as an Acumen fellow.
+VISION’s work and successes have been acknowledged by the Ashoka fellowship and one of its co-founding members, Tahir Khilji, is also an Ashoka fellow.
+In 2015, Tahir Khilji also became an Acumen fellow with the Acumen fellowship in Pakistan.

 Click here to read more about internal child trafficking in Pakistan.